Uggah/Database-And-Application-Development/README.md

 mvn generate-sources
 ```

-This goal will automatically be executed in the generate-resources phase and its result will be
+This goal will automatically be executed in build lifecycle and its result will be
-included in the final JAR.
+included in the final
+JAR (`META-INF/DBWarp-THIRD-PARTY.txt`, `META-INF/licenses.xml`, `META-INF/licenses`).
+You can preview the files in `./target/generated-sources/licenses`.

 # Copyright